Diversity is strength.

-As an extension of the Special Council of Women Orthodontists (SCWO), the Women’s Orthodontic Network (WON) works to equip female orthodontists with tools to address barriers unique to them.
+As an extension of the Special Committee on Women Orthodontists (SCWO), the Women’s Orthodontic Network (WON) works to equip female orthodontists with tools to address barriers unique to them.
 From promoting pathways to engagement and leadership to establishing learning and networking opportunities, WON advocates for female orthodontists.

-Network with your female colleagues in Boston at Annual Session 2021.
+Network with your female colleagues during the virtual Annual Session.

-Join us in Boston for the Women Orthodontists Networking Session (WONS) and Featured Speaker Series on Saturday, June 26, 2021 from 9:15-10:15am.
-Keynote speaker Joanne Lipman, author of “That’s What She Said,” will discuss navigating the unconscious bias.
-Secure your ticket during the Annual Session registration process.
+Join us virtually for the Women Orthodontists Networking Session (WONS) on Saturday, June 26th from 9:00-10:00am EST, for a lecture and Q&A. Keynote speaker Joanne Lipman, author of “That’s What She Said,” will discuss navigating the unconscious bias.

 Starting the conversation: A podcast series spotlighting issues important to women.

-The Special Council of Women Orthodontics (SCWO) was formed to recognize the unique needs and issues women orthodontists face.
+The Special Committee on Women Orthodontics (SCWO) was formed to recognize the unique needs and issues women orthodontists face.
 Through thoughtful conversation, the SCWO has identified topics you’ll find informative, ranging from stress management to unconscious bias in the workplace.
 Over the next few months, we invite you to meet inspirational leaders in various industries and find encouragement through their own stories and triumphs.